Mig-uel/revature-pep/week_1/day_3/day_3.md

 The debugging process not only resolved the immediate issue but also highlighted areas for improvement in the development and testing processes, leading to more robust future updates.

 This real-world example demonstrates the importance of a systematic debugging approach, effective use of debugging tools, and thorough testing to ensure software reliability and user satisfaction.

+## Troubleshooting a Technical Issue

+### What is Troubleshooting?

+Troubleshooting is the process of diagnosing and resolving problems or issues in a system, device, or software application.
+It involves identifying the root cause of a problem, analyzing the symptoms, and implementing solutions to restore normal operation.

+Troubleshooting tends to exist at a higher level than debugging, often focusing on broader system issues rather than specific code problems.
+This process requires interviewing end users, analyzing logs, and testing various components to pinpoint the source of the problem.

+Troubleshooting can be applied to any system, including hardware, software, networks, and processes.
+For instance, doing your laundry can be considered a system that consists of a washer and dryer.
+If one of those components fails, you need to troubleshoot where the issue lies.
+It may beyond your expertise to fix it, but you can still identify the problem and seek help from a professional.

+## Real World Application

+Here are the most common IT problems and how to troubleshoot them:

+### Lack of Employee (Internal) Security Measures

+Perhaps the most serious technology issue in business is employee security.
+In fact, 48% of data breaches are caused because of employee negligence.
+Employees carry sensitive data with them at all times, and can easily lose data o:

+- Phishing attacks
+- Weak passwords
+- Unauthorized access to sensitive information

+To mitigate these risks, it's important to create a map of who has access to what data, and to implement security measures.

+To tackle weak passwords and phishing attacks, it's important to educate your employees and implement strong password policies.

+### Outdated Equipment and Software

+Another common issue is the use of outdated hardware and software.
+This can lead to security vulnerabilities, compatibility issues, and decreased productivity.
+Regularly updating and replacing equipment is essential to maintain a secure and efficient IT environment.

+This is especially true for small businesses, as they often lack the resources to keep up with the latest technology.

+It's important to have regular maintenance done on your current devices and to use support services whenever necessary.

+As as best practice, it's always best to consult with IT experts.

+### New Technology Integration

+Before implementing new technology, it's crucial to conduct a thorough assessment of the existing IT infrastructure.
+This includes evaluating hardware, software, and network capabilities to ensure compatibility and identify potential challenges.

+This can be accomplished by enlisting assistance from your current tech support or consulting with a managed service provider (MSP).
+They can help you assess your current IT infrastructure and provide recommendations for new technology that will work with your existing systems.

+### Data Loss and Recovery

+Data loss can occur due to hardware failures, software bugs, accidental deletions, or cyber attacks.
+Implementing regular data backups and recovery plans is essential to minimize the impact of data loss.

+The risk of data loss is a fear that most businesses face on a daily basis.
+It was reported that losing 100 files can cost a business between $18,000 - $35,000.
+Data can be lost from a number of sources, including:

+- Power outages
+- Cyber attacks
+- Hardware failures
+- Human error

+Having a disaster recovery plan that incorporates the use of a cloud-based data backup solution is essential to ensure that your data is safe and can be restored in the event of a disaster.

+Using a reputable cloud service with layers of security can allow a business to store sensitive information without the fear of losing it.
+A disaster recovery plan should include the following:

+- Backup, disaster, and business continuity plans
+- IT support contacts
+- Backup servers
+- Cloud services
+- External storage

+### Troubleshooting Best Practices

+**Bottom-Up Approach**: Start troubleshooting from the most basic components and work your way up to more complex systems.
+This helps identify issues at the foundational level before moving on to higher-level components.

+**Drill Down**: Focus on specific symptoms or error messages to narrow down the potential causes of the problem.
+This helps avoid getting overwhelmed by the complexity of the system.

+**Start Looking Horizontally**: Examine related systems or components that may be affected by the issue.
+This can help identify potential dependencies or interactions that could be contributing to the problem.